sohvasa/agi-house-hackathon/README.md

 ## Specialized Agents

-### StatuteAgent - Legal Research Assistant
+### StatuteAgent - Legal Statute Research

-The StatuteAgent is a specialized agent optimized for U.S. legal research using Perplexity's search capabilities.
+The StatuteAgent is a specialized agent optimized for U.S. legal statute research using Perplexity's search capabilities.

+### PrecedentAgent - Case Law Analysis

+The PrecedentAgent specializes in finding and analyzing case law precedents, providing mini-doc summaries for legal research.

 ```python
 from agents.statuteAgent import StatuteAgent